BerniHiros/BernieHirosIT1025/Lab2/readme.md

 The difference between 64 and 32 bit data pathways refers to the number of bits of data transferred in a clock cycle.
 Having such a CPU today that runs on a 32 bit is unlikely.
 Intel started making 32-bit processors in the 80386 range way back in 1985; it was selling 64-bit processors by 2001.
 The main difference between 32-bit processors and 64-bit processors is the number of calculations per second they can perform.
 This then will affect the speed at which they can complete tasks.

 ##ALU and the Control Unit

+Arithmetic and Logic Unit (ALU) performs all the arithmetic and logical operations.
+RAM send instructions to the Control Unit (CU) which decodes the instructions.
+The type of operation is sent to the ALU which choses (or not) to perform an operation.
+If the ALU decidest o perform a tempory operation it will send its code to a register.
+The registers are then loaded onto a bus.

 ##CUP, Input & Output
 ##Logic Gates and Circuits
 ##IEEE